 The Investing 101 Series is BACK!!
 I received a call from Shannon wanting to know how to buy her first shares of stock.
-I asked Tela Holcomb, a stocks and options trader, to join me and give her tips for how a beginner can purchase their first few shares of stock.
+I asked Tela Holcomb, a stocks and options trader, to join me to give a beginner’s guide to buying stocks.

 This episode is part of the Investing 101 Series.

 Investing your money can be a scary, especially if you don’t know where to start.
 If you have never purchased a share of stock, or any other investment product, this quick guide is for you.
 To get started, your first step is going to be to open a brokerage account.

 What is a Brokerage Account?

 Think of a brokerage account as the bank account for your investments.
 You can deposit cash into your brokerage account and use that money to purchase shares of stock and other investment products.
 The shares of stock that you purchase will also be held within this account.

 When it comes to finding the right brokerage account, it’s all about fit.
 Shopping around is highly encouraged.
 You should search around and compare accounts just like you would when looking for the right checking account.

 I found a great list of stock brokers in an article titled Best Online Stock Brokers for Beginners 2018 by Dayana Yochim with NerdWallet.com.
 Dayana mentions ETrade, Charles Schwab and Fidelity to name a few.
 These are just suggestions.
 Remember to always choose what’s best for you and your needs.